Direct Mail

 Hackman Captial, based in Los Angeles, owns multiple warehouses in Central Ohio.
 In a competitive environment, they were offering $400,000 “move-in” money as an incentive.
 The offer was made through real estate brokers, so the message is geared towards them, opposed to their tenants.

 As with all marketing, getting your audience to take notice of your piece in a sea of direct mail is half the battle.
-We created visuals that are unusual, that stop people in their tracks, and tell the story of what the client was offering.
+We created visuals that are unusual, stop people to take notice, and tell the story of what the client was offering.

 In the past, Hackman Capital was sending out direct mail pieces with not very dramatic images of their buildings.
 Those don’t catch the attention of people who are filtering their mail.

-But when each piece of mail is given 3-5 seconds before it ends up in the trash, getting someone’s attention with a unique visual and headline is critical.
+But when each piece of mail is given 3 seconds before someone decides if it’s wort their time, getting their attention with a unique visual and headline is critical.